 Teachers identify and monitor their learners' strengths and needs to ensure continuous growth in literacy.
 This assessment tool focuses on critical skills that indicate literacy development and is designed for classroom teachers to use at multiple points in the year.
 Information gathered through the tool informs instructional decisions as part of ongoing teaching and learning cycles throughout the year.
-In addition, this data collection is useful to pass on to future teachers in support of transitions and for the school to determine literacy goals.
+In addition, this data collection is useful to pass on to future teachers in support of transitions and for the school to have any questions about how to use the tool, please connect with:

-"The school day involves children in joyful, meaningful literacy experiences-creating readers, writers, speakers, listeners and thinkers."
+"The school day involves children in joyful, meaningful literacy experiences-creating readers, writers, speakers, dersen-Skene, District Principal of Early Learning and Child Care,